aces/Loris-MRI/docs/scripts_md/Notify.md

 Gets the spooled messages for a given `NotificationTypeID` specified by `$typeID`, optionally directed to the center specified by `$centerID`.

-INPUTS: notification type ID, (optionally the center ID)
+INPUTS:
+  - $typeID  : notification type ID
+  - $centerID: the center ID (optional)

-RETURNS: an array of hashrefs, each of which has keys `TimeSpooled` and `Message`
+RETURNS: an array of hash refs, each of which has keys `TimeSpooled` and `Message`

 ### getRecipientsByTypeID($typeID, $centerID)

-Gets the recipient list for a given NotificationTypeID specified by `$typeID`, optionally directed to the center specified by `$centerID`.
+Gets the recipient list for a given `NotificationTypeID` specified by `$typeID`, optionally directed to the center specified by `$centerID`.

-INPUTS: notification type ID, (optionally the center ID)
+INPUTS:
+  - $typeID  : notification type ID
+  - $centerID: the center ID (optional)

 RETURNS: an array of email addresses

 ### markMessagesAsSentByTypeID($typeID, $centerID)

-Marks all messages as sent with a given NotificationTypeID specified by `$typeID` and optionally `$centerID`.
+Marks all messages as sent with a given `NotificationTypeID` specified by `$typeID` and optionally `$centerID`.

-INPUTS: notification type ID, (optionally the center ID)

-# TO DO

-Nothing planned.

-# BUGS

-None reported.
+INPUTS:
+  - $typeID  : notification type ID
+  - $centerID: the center ID (optional)

 # COPYRIGHT